lodado/react-namespace/README.md

 # Scope

- Inspired by Radix UI's `scopeContext`, it overcomes React Context's limitations, such as difficulties with nested context management and the overhead of re-rendering entire trees.
+The concept of "scope" overcomes React Context's limitations, such as the challenges of managing nested contexts and the overhead of re-rendering entire trees.

 ---